Safety

 61%

-reduction in risk of progression or death observed with ZEJULA in HRd patients taking an individualized starting dose based on weight and platelet count vs placebo.1,3
+reduction in risk of progression or death observed with ZEJULA in HRD-positive population taking an individualized starting dose based on weight and platelet count vs placebo.1,3

 HR, 0.39 (95% CI, 0.22-0.72)